 This coping guide from students to students is also full of excellent advice.

 For those considering applying for the Disabled Students Allowance during the pandemic, the video below serves as an accessible explanation of the process.

 The University is committed to providing you with up to date information and answering any queries you may have.

 Please continue to read your University emails for regular updates on the general situation and log in to Blackboard for all information relating to your academic studies.

 The Student Hub continues to provide online help and advice during working hours (09:00 - 17:00 Monday - Friday).
-Due to the current situation, all enquiries are being managed exclusively via email.
+Due to the current situation, all enquiries are being managed exclusively via the online Hub and email.
 Please email or ask a question here.

 If you need any IT assistance, please email the Service Desk.

 Reid Hall residents